Climate Action Funding and Technical Resources

 - Climate Action – Portal for all UN climate change-related programs, actions, and knowledge.

-- Intergovernmental Panel on Climate Change — Seen as the definitive source of mainstream scientific consensus on climate science and projections of climate change impacts.
+- Intergovernmental Panel on Climate Change – Seen as the definitive source of mainstream scientific consensus on climate-related science.

-- Sustainable Development Solutions Network — Mobilizes global scientific and technological expertise to promote practical solutions for sustainable development.
-Its 2020 America’s Zero Carbon Action Plan offers suggestions for building an economy that achieves net-zero greenhouse gas emissions by 2050.
+- Sustainable Development Solutions Network – Mobilizes global scientific and technological expertise for sustainable development.
+Its America's Zero Carbon Action Plan (2020) offers suggestions for building an economy that achieves net-zero greenhouse gas emissions by 2050.

 Peer Networks for Climate Action

-- C40 Knowledge Hub — Provides a wealth of climate-related information from other climate experts.
-Registered users gain the ability to track topics of interest and receive personalized recommendations based on their interests.
+- C40 Knowledge Hub – Provides a wealth of information from climate experts.
+Registered users may track topics of interest and receive personalized recommendations.

-- CivicWell — Works to build livable communities and local leadership via innovative programs and networking opportunities.
-Its climate change resources include community engagement tools, case studies, and local climate change adaptation reports.
+- CivicWell – Works to build livable communities and local climate leader; resources include community engagement tools, case studies, and local climate change adaptation reports.
 Also see CivicSpark.

-- Global Covenant of Mayors — The largest global alliance for city climate leadership, built upon the commitment of over 11,500 cities and local governments.
+- Global Covenant of Mayors for Climate & Energy – Global alliance built upon the commitment of over 10,000 cities and local governments.

 - ICLEI - Local Governments for Sustainability – A global network of more than 2,500 local and regional governments committed to advancing climate protection and sustainable development.